BlockchainLabsNZ/GiftoSmartContract/BlockchainLabsNZ_Audit_Report.md

 We have reviewed this document to ensure that there are no ommisions and that the developers' comments are a fair summary of each function.

+## Gas Consumption
+Contracts were assessed on the gas usage of each function to ensure there aren't any unforeseen issues with exceeding the block size GasLimit.
+A detailed report can be found in [Gas_Consumption.md](https://github.com/BlockchainLabsNZ/gifto-contracts/blob/master/Gas_Consumption.md).

 ## Conclusion
 Overall we have been satisfied with the resulting contracts following the audit feedback period.
 We took part in creating a test suite using the Truffle Framework to fully satisfy coverage in all areas.